strangerstudios/pmpro-constant-contact/readme.txt

 == Description ==

+Note: This plugin was developed to support an older version of the third-party API and will not work with the latest version of Constant Contact.
+We are keeping it here for archive reasons and in case future development occurs.
+If you would like to add a vote to have this worked on, please use our [contact form](https://www.paidmembershipspro.com/contact/).
+As an alternative, you can consider using the [Zapier Integration](https://www.paidmembershipspro.com/add-ons/pmpro-zapier/).

 Subscribe WordPress users and members to your Constant Contact lists.

 This plugin offers extended functionality for [membership websites using the Paid Memberships Pro plugin](https://wordpress.org/plugins/paid-memberships-pro/) available for free in the WordPress plugin repository.